react-bootstrap-table/react-bootstrap-table2/docs/row-expand.md

 # Row expand
 `react-bootstrap-table2` supports the row expand feature.
 By passing prop `expandRow` to enable this functionality.

 > Default is click to expand/collapse a row.
-In addition, we don't support any way to chagne this mechanism!
+In addition, we don't support any way to change this mechanism!

 ## Required
 * [renderer (**required**)](#renderer)